George Villiers, 4th Earl of Jersey

-George Bussy Villiers, 4th Earl of Jersey, PC, FSA (9 June 1735 – 22 August 1805), styled Viscount Villiers from 1742 to 1769, was a British courtier and politician and courtier.
+George Bussy Villiers, 4th Earl of Jersey, PC, FSA (9 June 1735 – 22 August 1805), styled Viscount Villiers from 1742 to 1769, was a British politician and courtier.

 Early life

 He was the oldest surviving son of William Villiers, 3rd Earl of Jersey, and the former Anne Russell, Duchess of Bedford.
 Born Lady Anne Egerton, his mother was the widow of Wriothesley Russell, 3rd Duke of Bedford, who died in 1732 at age 24.
 She married William Villiers in 1733.
-His elder brother, Frederick William Villiers, styled Viscount Villiers, died in childhood in 1742, at which time he was styled Viscount Villiers.
+His elder brother, Frederick William Villiers, died in childhood in 1742, at which time he was styled Viscount Villiers.

-His paternal grandparents were William Villiers, 2nd Earl of Jersey and the former Judith Herne (a daughter of Frederick Herne).
-His maternal grandparents were Scroop Egerton, 1st Duke of Bridgewater and Lady Elizabeth Churchill (herself the daughter of John Churchill, 1st Duke of Marlborough, and Sarah, Duchess of Marlborough).
+His paternal grandparents were William Villiers, 2nd Earl of Jersey, and the former Judith Herne (a daughter of Frederick Herne).
+His maternal grandparents were Scroop Egerton, 1st Duke of Bridgewater, and Lady Elizabeth Churchill (herself the daughter of John Churchill, 1st Duke of Marlborough, and Sarah, Duchess of Marlborough).